TechnoAndy/air-pollution-1/README.md

 - To the amazing coding partners I have come across from day 1.
 The most supportive team ever.
 - Google
 - YouTube
+- Nelson Sakwa the author of the original design.

 ## License